Top Trump aides rush to disavow NYTimes 'resistance' article

 “The media’s obsession with the identity of the anonymous coward is recklessly tarnishing the reputation of thousands of great Americans who proudly serve our country and work for President Trump.
 Stop,” she wrote on Twitter.

-Asked by reporters at the United Nations if she wrote the op-ed, UN Ambassador Nikki Haley smiled and said: “No.”

-Treasury Secretary Steven Mnuchin “feels it was irresponsible for @nytimes to print this ...
-It is laughable to think this could come from the secretary,” spokesman Tony Sayegh said on Twitter.
+UN Ambassador Nikki Haley told reporters she was not the author.
+Treasury Secretary Steven Mnuchin’s spokesman Tony Sayegh said on Twitter it was “laughable to think this could come from the secretary.”
+Agriculture Secretary Sonny Perdue said through a spokesman that he was not the author, either.

-Trump, a Republican, sought to portray the op-ed as a reflection of yet more anger by Democrats who have never accepted his surprise 2016 presidential election win.
+Trump sought to portray the op-ed as a reflection of yet more anger by Democrats who have never accepted his surprise 2016 presidential election win.

 He invoked the term “deep state” - used to portray people with a political agenda working against him - as well as his campaign promise to drain what he has called the corrupt Washington swamp.